scollovati/api-scripts/report-count-duration/README.md

 - `created_at` (formatted in local time)
 - `updated_at` (formatted in local time)
 - `owner_id` (the Kaltura user ID of the entry owner)
+- `original_filename` (cleaned version of the uploaded source file name, extracted from the flavorAsset URL)

 # Timezone Configuration
 Timestamps in the detailed CSV are formatted based on the `TIMEZONE` global variable at the top of the script (default is `"US/Pacific"`).
 You can change this to match your region.
 Common options include: